SUPLA/supla-device/extras/examples/linux/README.md

 `CmdRelay` accepts the same parameters as `VirtualRelay`.
 Additionally it supports two extra configuration options:
-`cmd_on` - command to be exectued on turn on.
+`cmd_on` - command to be executed on turn on.
 `cmd_off` - command to be executed on turn off.

-When `CmdRelay` is added without `state` parameter, then it will use internal memory to keep it's state, which will be always consistent with last executed action on relay channel.
+When `CmdRelay` is added without `state` parameter, then it will use internal memory to keep its state, which will be always consistent with last executed action on relay channel.
 Such state can be saved to Storage.

 Another option for `CmdRelay` is to define `state` parameter.
 When `state`